BafanaMadume/data-governance-Bafana-/README.md

 *Point of Collection: Smart data solutions are often applied at the point of data collection, enhancing efficiency and effectiveness compared to post-processing approaches.

 *Value of Data: In the 21st century, all forms of data, whether big, small, or smart, can have value, emphasizing the importance of data governance across various data types.

+# Chapter 3
+## Driving Value Through Data

+### Chapter outlier
+* Identifying many roles data plays in organizations
+* Delivering insight from data
+* Recognizing that data is an asset
+* Exploring four approaches to data analytics

+## Identifying the roles of Data

+### OPERATIONS
+Business operations concern themselves with a diverse set of activities to run the day-to-day needs and drive the mission of an organization.
+Each business has different needs, and operational functions reflect these specific requirements.
+* Operations use data to make decisions, enable systems to run, and deliver data to internal and external entities

+* **Core Operational** Functions: Business operations encompass various activities tailored to the specific needs of an organization, such as payroll, order management, and marketing.
+* **Data Creation and Utilization:** Operations generate and utilize vast amounts of data for decision-making, system functionality, and communication with internal and external stakeholders.
+* **Quantification of Performance:** Data enables the quantification of operational performance, allowing for insights into metrics like job openings, hiring duration, and applicant acceptance rates.

+* **Automated Data Functions:** Many operational data functions are automated, such as warehouse inventory systems generating replenishment orders based on stock levels or automated notifications for time and expense reports.
+* **Skilled People, Processes, and Technologies:** Operational data management involves skilled personnel, dedicated processes, and various technologies focused on handling and leveraging operational data effectively.

+* Operations use data to make decisions, enable systems to run, and deliver data to internal and external entities.

+### STRATEGY
+Every organization has a strategy, whether it’s articulated overtly or not.
+At the organizational level, this is about creating a plan that supports objectives and goals.
+* **``Strategy leads``** to implementation and requires the support of operations to realize its goals.
+In this way, strategy and operations are two sides of the same coin.
+* Creating a strategy typically comes down to a core set of activities.
+It begins with an analysis of the environment followed by some conclusions on what has been gathered.

+* **``Strategy Development``**: Every organization, department, or division has a strategy aimed at achieving objectives and goals.
+It involves understanding challenges, proposing solutions, and creating plans.

+* **``Relationship between Strategy and Operations``**: Strategy and operations are interconnected, with operational excellence essential for realizing strategic goals.
+A data-driven strategy combined with operational efficiency can lead to success.

+* **``Core Activities of Strategy Creation``**: Strategy development involves analyzing the environment, drawing conclusions, and creating plans guided by principles derived from various factors.
+Role of Data: Good quality data is crucial for strategy development, providing the foundation for processing, analysis, and actionable insights.

+* **``Incorporating Multiple Perspectives``**: While data is essential, other perspectives, including experiential knowledge, must also be considered in strategy development to ensure a balanced approach.

+* **``Ongoing Strategy Development``**: Strategy development is an ongoing process, with periodic revisions based on new data and insights to adapt to changing environmental conditions.

+* **``Importance of Data in Reaction System:``** In the 21st century, organizations need to react quickly to environmental changes, with data forming the backbone of their response systems.

+*  A best practice for strategy development is to consider it an ongoing process.,In the 21st century, organizations need to react quickly to environmental conditions to survive.
+Data will form the backbone of your response system.